As an Amazon Associate we earn from qualifying purchases.

-We have left this recipe very basic so you can add and subtract to it as you wish.
-As a general rule of thumb, do not add herbs on the surface of the food in high heat cooking, because they will burn.
-All spices benefit from additional fat like butter to transfer their flavors because they are mostly oil based.
+We have left this sous vide steak recipe very basic, so you can add and subtract to it as you wish.
+As a general rule of thumb, do not add herbs on the surface of the ribeye in high-heat cooking because they will burn.
+All spices of a seasoned steak benefit from additional fat like butter to transfer their flavors because they are mostly oil-based.
 Some of our favorite additions are:

 - Thyme in the butter when you sear it: this is the most common prep you will see in videos online